 Chris Duncan is Counsel in our Trusts and Private Wealth Practice in the Cayman Islands.

-His recent experience includes:
+His recent experience includes advising or acting for:

 Chris graduated from the University of Otago, obtaining degrees in both Law and Chemistry.

 Chris was admitted as a barrister and solicitor of the High Court of New Zealand in 2008, as a solicitor in England and Wales in 2019 and as a Cayman Islands attorney in 2019.
 Chris is also a full member of STEP, holding the official TEP designation.Recent Briefings